I have the BEST new lunch recipe for you! Soba Noodle Salad with Spicy Soy Lime Dressing

 - Salt and pepper

-- Whisk the dressing ingredients together (tamari, fish sauce, rice vinegar, chili crisp, and lime juice)
+- Whisk the dressing ingredients together (tamari, fish sauce, sesame oil, rice vinegar, chili crisp, and lime juice)

 - In a large bowl toss everything together with the dressing.
 Drizzle with olive oil and season to taste with salt and pepper.

 - Serve cold or at room temperature.

 - If you cant find chili crisp or simply don’t have it, substitute sriracha or sambal.